 Instructions for Courier Pick Up

-Courier Pick Up Sites (pdf line list)
+Courier Pick Up Sites and Times (pdf line list)

 Laboratory Policy: The Wyoming Public Health Laboratory, in collaboration with public health officials, reserves the right to establish criteria for the acceptance and rejection of specimens for testing.
 These criteria are stated in the Manual of Laboratory Services.
 For all laboratory sections, specimens must be labeled properly.
 Every clinical specimen container must have the patient's name or other appropriate identification.